 - Bookkeeping helps with efficiency, which is the key to a growing business.

 Q1.
 What are the accounting books that businesses must keep?

 Answer: The necessary documents a company must have are the primary financial statements, income, cash flow statements, and balance sheets.
 Along with those, a company should maintain journals, ledgers, and records of cash inflow & outflow.
-All these should be under the laws established by the regulations.
+Hence, all these should be under the laws established by the regulations.

 Q2.
 What is the primary purpose of bookkeeping?

 Answer: Businesses need to record all financial transactions to simplify the accounting process.
-Bookkeeping helps them achieve this by systematically documenting every financial proceeding.
+Therefore, bookkeeping helps them achieve this by systematically documenting every financial proceeding.
 They can further summarize the recorded data to raise funds for the company, future planning, and business decisions.

 Q3.
 Can bookkeepers prepare financial statements?

 Answer: Yes, bookkeepers are responsible for preparing financial statements.
 However, not all bookkeepers have training in accounting and tax laws.
 Therefore, finding a bookkeeper with the necessary expertise is crucial.
 One can also learn courses on bookkeeping.